 Life’s too short for painful sex.

-Unfortunately, nearly three out of four women and female-bodied individuals will experience it at some point in their lives.
-Female sexual dysfunction is highly underfunded and under-emphasized in educational and research institutions — not to mention that medical solutions available are often invasive, expensive, or fear-inducing.
+Unfortunately, nearly three out of four women and AFAB individuals will experience it at some point in their lives.
+Sexual dysfunction in people with vaginas is highly underfunded and under-emphasized in educational and research institutions — not to mention that medical solutions available are often invasive, expensive, or fear-inducing.
 While the field of pelvic health is generally separated into disparate groups with varying ideologies, we can all agree that the path to sexual wellness requires a multi-disciplinary approach.

 Recently a crop of healthtech consumer-use products have surfaced to help practitioners improve the quality of their patients’ lives by providing at-home practices to accompany professional care.
 While at-home products may not be the “solution” to cure pelvic pain, if they’re integrated as a part of a holistic practice they might just be the accessible, consumer controlled piece of the puzzle we’re all trying to solve together.

 The integration of current technology and research on the various sources of pelvic pain has allowed for more at-home products for consumer use.
 Here are a few products that are available now.